afriteknz/k8s-infrastructure/README.md

-### This repository documents my Kubernetes (EKS & AKS) journey, emphasizing my general understanding of how one can use it to deploy microservices applications.
+### This repository documents my Kubernetes (EKS & AKS) journey, emphasizing my general understanding of how one can use it to deploy microservices applications [This is a living document and still a WIP].

 This repo will focus on how DevOps teams can collaborate on